 - Call National Fuel's emergency line from another location at 1-800-444-3130.

-For more information on "Cross Bore" safety, please visit the Cross Bore Safety Association website at www.crossboresafety.org.
+For more information on "Cross Bore" safety, see the following videos developed by the Gas Technology Institute GTI in cooperation with the natural gas industry, or visit the Cross Bore Safety Association website at www.crossboresafety.org.

 Ask For Identification

 For your safety, every National Fuel representative carries an identification card.
 If the card is not clipped onto his or her clothing for easy viewing, ask to see it.
 If proper identification is displayed, please let the representative complete his or her job.
 If you are suspicious or have questions, contact us immediately at 1-800-365-3234.
 If you feel there might be a problem, call the local police.

 Gas Theft Tip Line

 Stealing natural gas is costly to all of us and can be extremely dangerous.
 If you know of someone who is tampering with a gas meter or making an unauthorized connection, please call our confidential, 24-hour, toll-free Gas Theft Tip Line.